Being a girl comes with some pretty great perks… high heels, lipstick, lingerie, and let’s not forget – BRAS!

 3. DO Choose The Right Style

 While choosing the right bra size is important, so too is the style.
 The options are nearly endless!
 Some of the style details to consider include:

 - Underwire vs. wireless

 - Cut of the bra cups (low cut, full cut, balconette, etc.)

 - Front clasp vs. back clasp

 - Fabric (cotton, satin, lace, etc.)

-Bras are delicate object, so they need to be properly cared for.
-You can’t simply toss your bra in the wash with the rest of your clothes!
-Here are some tips to ensure your bra stays in good shape for as long as possible:
+Bras are delicate objects, so they need to be properly cared for.
+You shouldn’t simply toss your bra in the wash with the rest of your clothes.
+Here are some tips to ensure that your bra stays in good shape for as long as possible: